weknowtraining/storyline-info-ripper/README.md

 ```

 All other text will show up as written, including square brackets and parenthesis. ```[ ] ( )```

+# Known Bugs

+1. When using hard returns in a list, sometimes the ripper will stop grabbing text at the hard return.
+Instead, use a simple line break.

+**If you find any other bugs, please do not hesitate to submit an issue at** https://github.com/yardstick/storyline-info-ripper/issues

 # Other Info